YunxiaoXu/ClubProject/README.md

-This is a game from Computer Science Club of North Cross Xinhe School.
+This is a game from Computer Club of North Cross School Shanghai.

-Version: 1.0
+Version: 2.0

 Author: Rose Shawn Alex Bolt